jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 which is based on the [Jupyter Server][], no longer the legacy [Jupyter Notebook][] server.
-JupyterHub prior to 2.0 launched the legacy notebook server (`jupyter notebook`), and Jupyter server could be selected by specifying the following command:
+JupyterHub prior to 2.0 launched the legacy notebook server (`jupyter notebook`), and Jupyter server could be selected by specifying the following:

 ```python
 # jupyterhub_config.py